gerd-bizi/gerd-bizi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior undergraduate student at the University of Toronto, studying [Computer Science](https://web.cs.toronto.edu) (with a *Focus in AI*) and [Biochemistry](https://biochemistry.utoronto.ca).
-I've taken advanced coursework in structural biology, medical biochemistry, deep learning, computer vision, statistical learning, bioinformatics, and more.
+I'm an incoming graduate student in the Department of [Medical Biophysics](https://medbio.utoronto.ca) at the University of Toronto.
+I completed my undergraduate degree at U of T, where I studied [Computer Science](https://web.cs.toronto.edu) (with a *Focus in AI*) and [Biochemistry](https://biochemistry.utoronto.ca).
+I've taken advanced coursework in deep learning, computer vision, statistical learning, structural biology, bioinformatics, and more.

+Currently, I'm working on developing a multi-omic model for predicting breast cancer subtypes, under the supervision of Dr. Alison Cheung at the [Biomarker Imaging Research Laboratory](https://research.sunnybrook.ca/facilities-and-research-groups/biomarker-imaging-research-laboratory/) and [Dr. Anne Martel](https://research.sunnybrook.ca/researchers/anne-martel/), both in the Sunnybrook Research Institute.

 My current research interests are in 3D reconstruction, specifically in the context of the **cryo-EM problem**.
 My senior thesis aims to develop methodology to reconstruct membrane proteins embedded in their native lipid bilayer by using prior knowledge about their relative orientation.
 I'm co-supervised by [Dr. John L. Rubinstein](https://www.rubinsteinlab.org) at SickKids and [Dr. David J. Fleet](https://www.cs.toronto.edu/~fleet/) at Vector Institute.
 I'm mentored by [Shayan Shekarforoush](https://shekshaa.github.io), a PhD student at Vector Institute, and [Ryan Karimi](https://scholar.google.com/citations?user=ekl4WVEAAAAJ&hl=en), an MD/PhD student at UofT.